CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/wohnen/index.en.md

 novoigl: yes
 ---

-You are moving into the new CA building and are looking for information?
-Then you'll find it on the following pages:
+You are interested in moving into our dormitory?
+Here you can find all the important information as well as our application form.

 <div class="buttons is-centered">
     <a href="{{< relref "/pages/wohnen/einziehen" >}}" class="button is-medium is-primary">